Sex in the States

 - received a referral from a specified professional (e.g. a physician, member of the clergy, etc.)

-- Find out more about access to birth control in Mississippi at the Mississippi State Department of Health
+- Find out more about access to contraceptives in Mississippi at the Mississippi State Department of Health

 - Clinics called “Title X clinics”—pronounced “title ten”—provide confidential sexual and reproductive health care to both teens and adults.
 Title X clinics offer many services, including prescriptions for the Pill, pregnancy option counseling, and testing for pregnancy and sexually transmitted diseases and infections, including HIV.

 - If you go to a Title X clinic, your appointment will be confidential, including your billing and your records.